Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

   - Yvan Eht Nioj: Look at a Navy recruitment poster through binoculars or a scope.
 - Opening the New Game screen while in a game should no longer show bans based on the loadout used in the game currently being played.
 Instead it will properly use the loadout selected on the New Game screen.
 - Updated names shown when hovering over teleporters between levels to be a bit more clear.
+- On Windows computers with AMD GPUs, we now disable DXVK by default due to driver issues.
+You can manually change this in the advanced section of our installer program.

 </details>